Rebin

 Introduction

-HTTP security headers is the most crucial part of the web applications that helps to protect against some variety of attacks most likely cross-site scripting, clickjacking and other script attacks, configure HTTP security headers is frequently forgotten by Developers !
-So, I recently checked this blog on securityheaders.com and results indicated that HTTP security headers are not configured then I decided to put some HTTP security headers for my blog that running on Azure Static Web Apps.
+HTTP security headers are the most crucial part of web applications that helps to protect against a variety of attacks mostly like as cross-site scripting, clickjacking and other script attacks, configure HTTP security headers frequently got forget by Developers !
+I recently checked this blog on this website securityheaders.com the results indicated many of HTTP security headers are not configured then I decided to put some HTTP security headers to my blog that it is running on Azure Static Web Apps.

 1. Strict-Transport-Security